Marcus-Arcadius/sd-webui-bash-suite/README.md

 #### Initialize it with 'chmod +x Arki-SD-U.sh && bash Arki-SD-U.sh'.

-## Shout out to [Joe Penna](https://twitter.com/MysteryGuitarM) for the initial inspiration for these scripts and teaching me a bit about bash!
+### Shout out to [Joe Penna](https://twitter.com/MysteryGuitarM) for the initial inspiration and teaching me a bit about Bash!